-Quinn looked to his left and right.
+He looked around him.
 The path through the park he took from his office to the subway station was usually empty, as it was this afternoon.
 Except for the girl.

-Quinn squinted, then blinked a few times to dislodge the blinding beams from his eyes.
-Quinn’s brain’s cells shifted position in an attempt to reorganize themselves into coherence.
+He squinted, then blinked a few times to dislodge the blinding beams from his eyes.
 Something in her smile looked familiar.
-But why would a seventeen-year-old girl smile at a random forty-seven-year-old man?
-Quinn looked down, in part to refresh his eyes, but also to remind himself that his forty-seven-year-old belly was decades past anything this young girl could have an interest in.
-Quinn noted that his waistline eclipsed his shoes.
+But why would a teenage girl smile at a random middle-aged man?
+Quinn looked down, in part to refresh his eyes, but also to remind himself that his fifty-seven-year-old belly was decades past anything this young girl would have an interest in.
+He noted that his waistline eclipsed his shoes.

 I must have dropped my wallet and she's returning it.